-There is a chance that you could leverage the fact that you are a loyal existing customer to see if they will offer you a better mortgage deal – one that no other mortgage broker could get.
+There is a chance that you could leverage the fact that you are a loyal existing customer to see if you will get a better mortgage deal from your bank – one that no other mortgage broker could get.

 It is also worth remembering that banks will only show you the deals they have.
 Other banks could have far better deals - so continuing to compare is key.

 You can check through the website "unbiased" for local qualified mortgage advisers, regulated by the FCA.